-- (a) The present Regulations, unless expressly provided otherwise, do not apply:- - (i) Ships of war and troopships. - (ii) Cargo ships of less than 500 tons gross tonnage, - (iii) Ships not propelled by mechanical means, - (iv) Wooden ships of primitive build, such as dhows, junks, &c. - (v) Pleasure yachts not engaged in trade, - (vi) Fishing vessels. - (b) Notwithstanding any provisions of the present Regulations, nothing herein shall apply to ships solely navigating the Great Lakes of North America and their connecting and tributary waters as far east as the lower exit of the Lachine Canal at Montreal in the Province of Quebec, Canada.
+- (a) The present Regulations, unless expressly provided otherwise, do not apply to:- - (i) Ships of war - (ii) and troopships. - (ii) Cargo ships of less than 500 tons gross tonnage. - (iii) Ships not propelled by mechanical means. - (iv) Wooden ships of primitive build, such as dhows, junks, &c. - (v) Pleasure yachts not engaged in trade. - (vi) Fishing vessels. - (b) Except as expressly provided in Chapter V, nothing herein shall apply to ships solely navigating the Great Lakes of North America and the River St. Lawrence as far east as a straight line drawn from Cap des Rosiers to West Point, Anticosti Island and, on the north side of Anticosti Island, the 63rd Meridian.